fuzdun/platformer/README.md

 Working title: **Durian**

 An arcade platformer platformer inspired by Thumper, Hyper Demon and Jeff Minter games.
 The goal is to induce a platforming flow state using clear audiovisual gameplay cues set against progressive levels of psychedelic obfuscation.
-The game will feature a reactive soundtrack mixing live drums, cavernous ambient and jungle music
+The plan is to feature a reactive soundtrack mixing live drums, cavernous ambient and jungle music

 Built with Odin, SDL and OpenGL